-Who were the Freemen and what was their role in the Corporation?
+Who the Freemen were and their role in the Corporation

 Freemen were originally members of the City craft guilds.
-However by the mid eighteenth century the Freemen were practically semi-hereditary and it was a closely controlled group consisting of those entitled by birth, apprenticeship, marriage or purchase or those granted it by a favour.
+However by the mid eighteenth century the Freemen were a semi-hereditary and it was a closely controlled group consisting of those entitled by birth, apprenticeship, marriage, by buying, or those granted it by a favour.
 Freemen were often not resident in the City and rarely came from a merchant or commercial background.

 The Corporation operated as an administrator of land and property, as granted during the Ulster Plantation, collecting rents and engaging in legal battles with the city’s London landlord, the Irish Society and any others who challenged locally established rights.